sarakonradi/nest-simulator/doc/guides/connection_management.rst

 ``GetConnections(source=None, target=None, synapse_model=None)``: Return
-an array of identifiers for connections that match the given parameters. source and target need to be lists of node IDs, model is a string representing a synapse model.
+an array of identifiers for connections that match the given parameters. source and target need to be lists of node IDs, model is a string representing a synapse |model|.
 If GetConnections is called without parameters, all connections in the network are returned.
 If a list of source neurons is given, only connections from these pre-synaptic neurons are returned.
 If a list of target neurons is given, only connections to these post-synaptic neurons are returned.
 If a synapse model is given, only connections with this synapse type are returned.
-Any combination of source, target and model parameters is permitted.
+Any combination of source, target and |model| parameters is permitted.
 Each connection id is a 5-tuple or, if available, a NumPy array with the following five entries: source-node_id, target-node_id, target-thread, synapse-id, port.